MikeGruz/mikegruz.github.io/cv.md

 **Peer-Reviewed Publications**

+Hunt, Kate, and Mike Gruszczynski.
+"The Ratification of CEDAW and the Liberalization of Abortion Laws."
+In press at *Politics & Gender.*

 Wagner, Michael W., and Mike Gruszczynski.
 2017.
 "Who Gets Covered?
 Ideological Extremity and News Coverage of Members of the U.S. Congress." [*Journalism & Mass Communication Quarterly.
 (Online First)*](http://journals.sagepub.com/doi/full/10.1177/1077699017702836){:target="_blank"}